robbintt/outlines/summaries/rules_for_radicals_1971.md

     - **Politics of Change**: free to focus on what matters to people now, rather than serve a dogma
     - Note: This is perhaps better called the **un-dogma** of a free society.

+> Political realists see the world as it is: an arena of power politics moved primarily by perceived immediate self-interests, where morality is rhetorical rationale for expedient action and self-interest. (p.12)

+#### Duality of Revolution and Counter-Revolution

+- Accept and embrace the `duality of revolution and counter-revolution`.
+If you understand the big picture of `revolution` and `counter-revolution` then you can seek to alter the historical pattern of "two steps forwards, one step back".

+1. Examples of the `duality of revolution and reaction` (p.
+16)
+    1. `Urban Housing Projects` - A dream of replacing the tenements vs. a doubly segregated place.
+    2. `CIO + AF of L` - Union protecting workers becomes entrenched member of establishment
+    3. etc.

+#### Class Distinctions: The Trinity

+1. Three Parts of Mankind
+    1. `Haves`: *want to keep*
+        - power, money, food, security, luxury
+        - determined to **freeze the Status Quo**
+        - "When do we sleep?" - fear violent uprising
+    2. `Have-Nots`: *want to get*
+        - poverty, rotten housing, disease, ignorance, political impotence, despair
+        - jobs pay the least
+        - deprived in all areas basic to human growth
+        - caged by color physical or political, barred from representation
+        - hate the establishment, opulence, police, courts, churches
+        - Justice, morality, law, and order are mere words when used by the `Haves`: justify and secure the status quo
+        - Power in Numbers.
+        - "When do we eat?", "get off our backs"
+    3. `Have-A-Little, Want Mores`: the middle class
+        - Torn between `status quo` and `change things to get more`
+        - social, economic, political schizoids
+        - Generally seek the safe way
+        - Insist on three aces in their hand before playing the poker game of `revolution`
+        - Majority in the US, and generally in Western society.
+        - Argument by Alinksy that the greats come out of the middle class

+The `middle class` spawns people who provoke action but `Do Nothing`, "I agree with your ends but not with your means."
+Act as a blanket for the sparks of disension.
+The book will examine both the `Doers` and the `Do-Nothings`.
+Edmund Burke: "The only thing necessary for the triumph of evil is for good men to do nothing." *Alice in Wonderland*: Tiger-Lily points out that the flowers that talk grow out of hard beds of ground.
+In most gardens, they make the beds too soft so that the flowers are always asleep. (p.
+21)

+> Change means movement.
+Movement means friction.
+Only in the frictionless vacuum of a nonexistent abstract world can movement or change occur without that abrasive friction of conflict.
+In these pages it is our open political purpose to cooperate with the great law of change; to want otherwise would be like King Canute's commanding the tides and waves to cease.

+> *Alinsky's personal philosophy is anchored in optimism.* If we imagine the struggle as a mountain, we must visualize a mountain with no top....
+Knowing that the mountain has no top... *Why do we continue?* ... because it's there...

+Different than Sisyphis, doomed to have the boulder roll back down again.
+We see new vistas at each plateau.

+#### The low road to morality.

+- If you have bread and your neighbor has none, he will kill you and eat yours.
+- We must accept that we rely on each other to continue a free society.
+- You must share some of your wealth, or lose all of it.
+Remember: organizations are wealth, you can't destroy everyone.
+- Note: Following this low road, `welfare` and `basic income` can be viewed, for better or for worse, as ransom on society's wealth.

+>This is the low road to morality.
+There is no other. (p.
+23)

+### Chapter 2 - Of Means and Ends